ljjTYJR/PapersReading/Point_Set_Registration.md

   - Similar to Tr-ICP, they are the same authors, but I did not get the difference between them.

 - **Improved Data Association for ICP-based Scan Matching in Noisy and Dynamic Environments**

-- **Color point cloud registration with 4d ICP algorithm** :heavy_check_mark:

-  > Men, Hao, Biruk Gebre, and Kishore Pochiraju.
-"Color point cloud registration with 4D ICP algorithm." *2011 IEEE International Conference on Robotics and Automation*.
-IEEE, 2011.
-  >
-  > **Citations:** 117
-  >
-  > [[pdf]](./papers/Color_point_cloud_registration_with_4D_ICP_algorithm.pdf)

-  - Summary
-    - Similar to Color-GICP, it uses color information to as the matching method.
-The color is represented as *Hue* value.
-The point is represented as $p = (x, y, z, h)$.
-The core idea is that the *h*  value represents the color but not sensitive to brightness and viewpoint.

-  - Comments
-    - ICP's drawback:
-      - Too sensitve to noise and initialization;
-      - Time consuming on finding the correspondence(Need to find correspondence each iteration).

 - **Voxelized GICP for Fast and Accurate 3D Point Cloud Registration** :heavy_check_mark: